codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-exercises.md

-###  Exercises

 The code for this chapter is in the `ch03` directory of `ThinkJavaCode2`.
 See page in section Using the code examples for instructions on how to download the repository.
 Before you start the exercises, we recommend that you compile and run the examples.

-If you have not already read Appendix 16.3, now might be a good time.
+If you have not already read Appendix 0.3, now might be a good time.
 It describes the command-line interface, which is a powerful and efficient way to interact with your computer.